sushantk08/scraper-entity-resolution/README.md

-match.py             pairwise classifier vs a real baseline, leak-guarded split ablate.py            which features actually earn their place decide.py            turning pair scores into one-to-one decisions error_analysis.py    the individual pairs that go wrong, and why volume_feature.py    the experiment behind the volume veto, kept in the repo abt_buy.py           loads a published benchmark into the same shape
+match.py             pairwise classifier vs a real baseline, leak-guarded split ablate.py            which features actually earn their place decide.py            turning pair scores into one-to-one decisions resolve.py           accepted pairs -> entities in SQLite, and what closure costs sweep.py             the three decision policies over 20 paired splits error_analysis.py    the individual pairs that go wrong, and why volume_feature.py    the experiment behind the volume veto, kept in the repo abt_buy.py           loads a published benchmark into the same shape